bespinian/blog/content/posts/git-the-important-parts/index.md

 ### Commit Message Guidelines

-In order to write proper commit messages, there are a few guidelines to follow.
+To write proper commit messages, there are a few guidelines to follow.
 This helps us to standardize the formatting of commits within our team and to follow the guidelines Git itself abides to when making commits, for example when it creates a merge commit.

 #### Separate the subject from the body with a blank line

-Firstly, we should separate the subject from the body with a blank line if there is a body at all.
+Firstly, we should separate the subject from the body with a blank line, if there is a body at all.
 This helps Git tooling to parse the commit message correctly and for human eyes to quickly see that there is a subject line and a separate body that helps us further understand the rationale behind the commit.

 #### Limit the subject line to 50 characters

 Secondly, it is helpful to limit the subject line to around fifty characters.
-This is first and foremost a guide to keeping our messages concise and let people browse them more easily when reading a list of commits to find the right one.
-But it also makes sense because much of the Git tooling out there cannot show an unlimited amount of characters when displaying commit messages.
+This is foremost a guide to keeping our messages concise and let people browse them more easily when reading a list of commits to find the right one.
+But it also makes sense because much of the Git tooling out there cannot show an unlimited number of characters when displaying commit messages.

 #### Capitalize the subject line